KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 Setting aside pre-existing assumptions, members of the church would go through the Pretty Prairie section of the phone book to identify people for outreach.

 ![](marketing-strategy/marketing-strategy-telephone-book.jpg)

-### Skills Inventory

-Members of the church would take stock of the skills of individual members.
-This skills inventory would be used to identify ways to optimize what the church has to offer the community.

 ### Last But Not Least